21nOrg/searchfn/README.md

 });
 ```

+**When to use which approach:**
+- Use **manual flush** when you need custom batching logic, conditional persistence, or integration with existing async workflows
+- Use **addBulk()** for simple scenarios where you just want progress reporting and automatic batch management

 **Performance Comparison:**
 - Traditional: `await engine.add(doc)` → ~30-60 seconds for 10,000 docs
 - Batched: `await engine.flush()` → ~1-2 seconds for 10,000 docs